damonreeve/hyde/how-optimizer-works.md

 title: How Optimizer Works
 ---

-Bidstream Optimizer analyzes in real-time a stream of bid requests that passes from one ad platform to another (a "bidstream") and provides monitoring to determine the content of the bidstream and a set of controls to enrich or filter each bid request in the stream.
+Bidstream Optimizer analyzes in real-time a stream of bid requests that passes from one ad platform to another (a "bidstream"), provides monitoring to determine the content of the bidstream and a set of controls to enrich or filter each bid request in the stream.

 Optimizer is designed as a pre-processor to make generalised decisioning that doesn't interfere with the specific decisioning an exchange or DSP makes.